Ros Kirk – ACT Manager

 Phone: 08 8271 1643

-John McMahon – SA PEPA Education and Policy Development Officer
+John McMahon – SA PEPA Manager

 John is a nurse with tertiary qualifications in Public Policy.
 He brings to his role a wealth of experience and knowledge in palliative and aged care.
 His past experience includes being CNC at Territory Palliative Care, during which time he was a PEPA mentor and facilitated PEPA education in Darwin and remote NT!